 C. USE OF PRESTIGE OF THE OFFICE

-No officer or employee may use his or her City title or designation in any communication for any private gain or advantage.
+No employee or officer may use his or her City title or designation in any communication for any private gain or advantage.
 The following activities are expressly prohibited by this section.

 1. USING CITY BUSINESS CARDS